virajBhavsar/virajBhavsar/README.md

 <h1><img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">hey! nice to see you</h1>

 ##  Welcome to my page!
-<p> My name is Viraj Bhavsar and a software engineer from India, living in Gujarat.</br>
+<p> My name is Viraj Bhavsar and a software engineer from India, living in Hamilton, ON.</br>
 i'm a full fledged javascript developer 💻</p></br>

 ## Things I do